dotnet/arcade/Documentation/HowToCreatePackages.md

 - Patch the `eng\SignToolData.json` file with the list of build-time artifacts created by the package.

-- If the package needs to target a version of .NET Framework we recommend(?) you to use the Arcade defined version, which is stored in the $(NetFxTfm) property.
+- If the package needs to target a version of .NET Framework we recommend you to use the Arcade defined version, which is stored in the $(NetFxTfm) property.
 For instance:

   `<TargetFrameworks>$(NetFxTfm);netcoreapp2.0</TargetFrameworks>`